AmmarCodesStuff/username-checker/README.md

 The project aims to support:

-* semantic HTML
+* Semantic HTML
-* keyboard navigation
+* Keyboard navigation
-* visible focus states
+* Visible focus states
-* accessible buttons
+* Accessible buttons
 * ARIA labels where required
-* sufficient contrast
+* Sufficient contrast
-* readable typography
+* Readable typography
-* reduced-motion preferences
+* Reduced-motion preferences
-* meaningful alternative text
+* Meaningful alternative text

 Accessibility should be considered during development rather than added at the end.